Men caught ransacking Burger King - then taking selfies

-PELHAM BAY, Bronx (WABC) --Police are looking for a group of people caught on camera ransacking a Burger King - and then taking selfies.
+PELHAM BAY, Bronx (WABC) --Say cheese!
+Police are looking for a group of people caught on camera ransacking a Burger King - and then taking selfies.

 Security cameras were rolling as the five people forced open the door to the Burger King on Westchester Avenue in Pelham Bay around 3:30 a.m. last Sunday.